Tuesday, January 5, 2021

 Organizations ignore the need for a robust succession plan at their own peril.
 Having one will greatly impact the short and long term health of any organization.
 Further, it will help reduce many of the costs while increasing the overall competence of the workforce.
+A well-designed skills development program supported by an effective employee skills platform can make this process streamlined and efficient.

 We have all heard of the phrase “Any organization is only as good as its people”.
 While that is true, in our experience “Nobody is irreplaceable” also holds true.

-The bitter truth however is that “Good people will leave you”.
+The bitter truth however is that “Good people will leave you.”
 Be it a better job, worsening health, or even death.

 People Leave